-His recent litigation victories have attracted media attention as well as peer-recognition.
+His recent trial victories have attracted media attention, as well as peer recognition.
 In 2015, he was named the Texas “Litigator of the Week” by Texas Lawyer for his take-nothing judgement in a $25 million commercial dispute.
-In 2014, his defense of an environmental enforcement action was called “one of the greatest defense victories in Texas history” by The Texas Lawbook.
+In 2014, his participation in the defense of an environmental enforcement action was called “one of the greatest defense victories in Texas history” by The Texas Lawbook.
 In 2013, Chris obtained a take-nothing judgment in West Virginia rejecting—for the first time—a causal link between fracking and groundwater contamination.

 Recent Notable Matters

 Great-West Healthcare of Texas — Kelsey-Seybold Clinic v.
 Great-West Healthcare.
 Successfully represented Great-West Healthcare against claims for breach of contract and Insurance Code violations.
 Following a two-week jury trial, favorable judgment entered resulting in appeal by Kelsey-Seybold.
 Case settled during pendency of appeal.

 Houston hospital — Obtained complete dismissal of federal class-action brought by consumers seeking in excess of $100 million against a Houston hospital for violations of the Fair and Accurate Credit Transactions Act.

 Post Oak Clean Green, Inc. — Guadalupe County Groundwater Conservation District v.
 Post Oak Clean Green, Inc., No. 04-15-00433-CV (Tex.
 App.—San Antonio Apr.
 6 2016).
 As lead Bracewell attorney, obtained complete dismissal of lawsuit brought by local groundwater district against a landfill developer.